csrisurya/cybersecurity-writeups/conferences/cyberai2026/readme.md

 - **Database**: RDS PostgreSQL in a private subnet
 - **CI/CD**: GitHub Actions → ECR → ECS

-The (design doc)[./Technical_Design_Doc] was intentionally flawed — our job was to find the security issues before any code was written.
+The [design doc](./Technical_Design_Doc) was intentionally flawed — our job was to find the security issues before any code was written.

 ## Architecture Diagram